adaptiman/lab10/README.md

 $
 ```
 There's a lot here.
 Let's take it step by step.
 First, we verified that both our foodtrucks-web and ES containers are running.
-Then we entered our running container using the ```docker exec -ti foodtrucks-web /bin/bash``` command.
+Then we entered our running container using the ```docker exec -ti 9de276789070 /bin/bash``` command.
+Take care to use the Container ID and NOT the image name, otherwise, you'll be patching a different container.

 You'll notice that our prompt changed from a ```$``` to a ```/opt/flask-app#```.
 This signifies that we have left the VM and entered the container.

 Once inside the container, we run ```npm audit``` and verify that there are, indeed, two vulnerabilities.
 It's nice that the node package manager (npm) tells us how to fix this by running the command ``npm install --save-dev webpack@4.42.1``.
 After the patches are complete, we again run ```npm audit`` and then see that we have a clean bill of health.